Dunsin-cyber/bitcoin_programming/README.md

 # bitcoin_programming

-This is a repo containing examples of arithmetics and logic nedded for the fondation of bitcoin_programming
+This is a repo containing examples of arithmetics and logics needed for the foundation of bitcoin_programming